creativecommons/wp-plugin-creativecommons/license/readme.txt

 The default license used by the plugin is the Creative Commons [Attribution-ShareAlike (CC BY-SA)](http://creativecommons.org/licenses/by-sa/3.0/) license.
 This can be easily changed including attribution, depending on the permissions by a user with the role: superadmin, site admin or author.

-This plugin is based on the License plugin (a component of the [MIT Educational Collaboration Space](http://ecs.mit.edu) project) by mitcho (Michael Yoshitaka Erlewine) & Brett Mellor.
+This plugin is based loosely on the License plugin (a component of the [MIT Educational Collaboration Space](http://ecs.mit.edu) project) by mitcho (Michael Yoshitaka Erlewine) & Brett Mellor.
+Bits from other plugins have also been used, and most of them of course are based on the original WpLicense, written by Creative Commons CTO Nathan Yergler.

-It will work perfectly fine with WordPress Network (aka Multisite).
+This plugin will work perfectly fine with WordPress Network (aka Multisite).

 == Installation ==